cdne/polish-draughts-java/README.md

     - The `checkForWinner()` method also checks for draws.

 4. [OPTIONAL] Try to implement the singleton pattern.
 Try to implement additional features such as crowning, multi-jumping, and checking for draw.
-    - The `Board` is a singleton, so it can have only one instance.
+    - The `com.game.Board` is a singleton, so it can have only one instance.
     - The Crowned feature is implemented.
-There is a property on `Pawn` called `boolean isCrowned` that returns `true` if a pawn is crowned and it implements crowning rules.
+There is a property on `com.game.Pawn` called `boolean isCrowned` that returns `true` if a pawn is crowned and it implements crowning rules.
-    - The `Pawn` class can check if it can make multiple jumps according to the rules.
+    - The `com.game.Pawn` class can check if it can make multiple jumps according to the rules.

 ## General requirements